-Comments Template on EIOPA-CP-15-004 Consultation Paper on the Call for Advice from the European Commission on the identification and calibration of infrastructure investment risk categories Deadline 09.August.20 15 23:59 CET Section 1.5.
+Comments Template on EIOPA-CP-15-004 Consultation Paper on the Call for Advice from the European Commission on the identification and calibration of infrastructure investment risk categories Deadline 09.August.2015 23:59 CET

+Section 1.2.

+Section 1.3.

+Section 1.4.

+Section 1.5.
 The liquidity and credit risk approaches can be combined into a single approach accounting for these two risks.
 According to paragraph 1.21 EIOPA is still considering whether the two methods should be combined under the spread risk module.
 Furthermore, under a combined approach, the spreads should reduce by approximately the sum of the respective reductions for the credit risk approach and liquidity approach.
-Public IRSG supports an adjustment of the spread risk charges based on a comparison of loss given default rates in order to more adequately reflect the risk characteristics of infrastructure debt instruments, especially lower default rates, higher recovery rates and regular cash flows.
+IRSG supports an adjustment of the spread risk charges based on a comparison of loss given default rates in order to more adequately reflect the risk characteristics of infrastructure debt instruments, especially lower default rates, higher recovery rates and regular cash flows.
 Current capital charges as well as the charges currently proposed in EIOPA's draft advice make infrastructure investment uneconomical.
-The proposed adjustment for the spread module consists in adjusting the capital charge by the ratio of the loss-given default for infrastructure debt to the loss- given default for corporate bonds.
-This could be achieved through the following amendment to the Solvency II spread risk sub-module: Article 176 (Add) 4 Notwithstanding paragraph 3, bonds or loans to infrastructure shall be assigned a reduced risk factor stress {reduced,i} as follows: $stress{reduced,i} = stress_i \times \frac{LGD{specific}}{LGD{other}}$ where: (a) stress i denotes a function of the credit quality step i and/or of the modified duration of the bond or loan i , as set out in paragraph 3 depending on whether a credit assessment by a denominated ECAI is available or not;
+The proposed adjustment for the spread module consists in adjusting the capital charge by the ratio of the loss-given default for infrastructure debt to the loss-given default for corporate bonds.
+This could be achieved through the following amendment to the Solvency II spread risk sub-module: Article 176 (Add) 4 Notwithstanding paragraph 3, bonds or loans to infrastructure shall be assigned a reduced risk factor stress-reduced, as follows: $stress{reduced,i} = stress_i \times \frac{LGD{specific}}{LGD{other}}$ where: (a) stress, denotes a function of the credit quality step i and/or of the modified duration of the bond or loan $i$ , as set out in paragraph 3 depending on whether a credit assessment by a denominated ECAI is available or not; Public

+Deadline 09.August.2015 23:59 CFT

-Comments Template on EIOPA-CP-15-004 Consultation Paper on the Call for Advice from the European Commission on the identification and calibration of infrastructure investment risk categories Deadline 09.August.20 15 23:59 CET (b) LGD{specific}, denotes the loss-given default to the infrastructure bonds or loans; (c) LGD{other}, denotes the loss-given default for bonds.
-For the purposes of this amendment proposal, the following could be used as an example of how to determine the LGD figures: (1) Approximately 20%;35% for the infrastructure bonds or loans LGD{specific} based on the Moody's study "Default rates and recovery rates for project finance bank loans 1983-2008" for the infrastructure and power industry sector; (2) 60% for the LGD{other} as it is the expected recovery rate for a BBB bond Alternatively, IRSG believes that the liquidity and credit risk approaches can be combined into a single approach accounting for these two risks.
+the Call for Advice from the European Commission on the identification and calibration of infrastructure investment risk categories

+For the purposes of this amendment proposal, the following could be used as an example of how to determine the LGD figures:

+- (1) Approximately 20%;35% for the infrastructure bonds or loans LGDspecific based on the Moody's study "Default rates and recovery rates for project finance bank loans 1983-2008" for the infrastructure and power industry sector: - (2) 60% for the LGDother as it is the expected recovery rate for a BBB bond

+Alternatively, IRSG believes that the liquidity and credit risk approaches can be combined into a single approach accounting for these two risks.
 According to paragraph 1.21 EIOPA is still considering whether the two methods should be combined under the spread risk module.
 Furthermore, under a combined approach, the spreads should reduce by approximately the sum of the respective reductions for the credit risk approach and liquidity approach.

 IRSG supports EIOPA's proposal that infrastructure debt investments without an ECAI rating may still qualify for a tailored standard formula treatment.
 This issue is important since Infrastructure debt investments are often unrated.
 IRSG supports EIOPA's proposal of treating qualifying unrated infrastructure debt investments equivalent to rated infrastructure debt with credit quality step 3.
 Moreover, both internal ratings and ECAI ratings should be allowed.
-IRSG also supports EIOPA's aim to change the calibration for infrastructure equity investments.
-For listed equity the IRSG supports the reduced risk charge of 30 - 39%.
-However, a separate proposal for unlisted infrastructure equity is needed.
-The proposal should take into account the low correlation between unlisted infrastructure equity and other asset classes which the EIOPA proposal